docentmail/ai-snippets/ml/coursera_ml/README.md

 # Classification Quality Metrics
 **Go to [Week 03 Part 03](week03_03/README.md)**

 In machine learning, there are numerous quality metrics, each with its own practical interpretation and focus on measuring a specific aspect of a solution.
-In this module, we will discuss the various metrics for binary and multiclass classification and explore methods for reducing multiclass problems to binary classification tasks.
+In this module, we will discuss the various metrics for binary and multiclass classification and explore methods for reducing multiclass problems to binary classification tasks.\
+pandas, SVC, accuracy_score, roc_auc_score, precision_recall_curve

 Quality Metrics